UCCF logo Your browser does not support HTML5 video.

 The best of both worlds

-As the student mission field has become increasingly phygital over the last few years, it’s become apparent that the CU’s outreach needs to become phygital too.
+As the student mission field has become increasingly phygital over the last few years, it’s become apparent that the CU’s outreach has needed to be so too.
 Wonderfully, it seems the pandemic has helped them take healthy leaps and bounds in this direction – growing their digital mindset, while at the same time helping them realise the irreplaceable nature of in-person ministry.

 Let’s praise God for how He has brought good out of a challenging year.
 Let’s pray the CUs' use of digital outreach will positively enhance and strengthen their overall ministry, and bring many to know and love Him in this new and changing decade.